Cyber-Black-Hacker/MAX/README.md

 This is a tool that will help you crack Instagram account very quickly.
 This tool is completely free.
 You also need a cookie to run this tool.
 You will understand how to get it when you run the tool

+# Tool Features

++ This is a multi-password cracking tool
++ Passlist is not required
++ Automatic password identification
++ It is a simple interface
++ Cracking is very fast
++ The proxy list is included in the tool
++ Tor is not required

 ### Installation On Termux